 Here Is Everything You Need to Know About Facebook Pixel Code

-You just started working with Facebook Ads, but are still trying to figure out how everything works.
+You just started working with Facebook Ads but are still trying to figure out how everything works.
 Every new term, tool, and technique may seem confusing, but don’t let that stop you!
 Today we’re going to take a look at Facebook pixel code: what they are, what they do, and how to set them up.
-It’s way more simple than it looks like, we promise.
+It’s way more simple than it looks, we promise.

 What Is A Facebook Pixel?

 A Facebook pixel is an analysis tool that comes in the form of code that you place on your website.
-It’s important to note that if you are running ads on social media, but do not have a website, you should be looking at metrics such as reach, engagement, and followers, but can also use a retargeting hack that we’ll touch on shortly.
+It’s important to note that if you are running ads on social media but do not have a website, you should be looking at metrics such as reach, engagement, and followers, but you can also use a retargeting hack that we’ll touch on shortly.

 Don’t worry if you can’t find the time to have a professional photoshoot of your products; try Placeit’s apparel mockup generators!
 We used them for the examples below: